 Wishlist Item: Our Tabitha Chest is designed with a vintage-inspired campaign style body, updated with modern materials – seagrass and brushed brass.
 Acrylic legs place this piece firmly in 2018.

-4. Seamless Spaces: Temperate climates support living spaces that easily transition from indoor to outdoor use.
+4. Seamless Spaces: Temperate climates support living spaces that easily transition from indoor to outdoor use which is the foundation for west coast design.
 Once reserved for exterior use, outdoor furniture styles have become more transitional, following a trend towards flexible movement throughout the home.

 Wishlist Item: Striking a sophisticated note in matte black, Summer Classics’ Soho Collection (coming soon) is bohemian and beautiful.